citp/privacy-policy-historical/y/yf/yfu/yfull.com.md

-> *The following text is extracted and transformed from the yfull.com privacy policy that was archived on 2014-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140618082817id_/http%3A//www.yfull.com/static/terms.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yfull.com privacy policy that was archived on 2019-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190502225208id_/https%3A//www.yfull.com/terms) for the most accurate reproduction.*

-#
+# YFull | Privacy Policy & Terms and Conditions

 Please read this document ("Privacy Policy & Terms and Conditions") carefully!